 We sell Onion Starts at the Garden Center each spring.
 These are little bareroot plants that were started from seed and harvested after growing for 6-8 weeks.
 They come to us dormant with dried roots.
 However, once planted, they plump up and turn bright green.
-We’ll have the following varieties for the 2017 season:
+We’ll have the following varieties for this season:

 Red Wing – red onion, stores 8-10 months

 Red River Sweet – red onion, super sweet, best eaten fresh during growing season

 Walla Walla – white onion, famous, big bulb, sweet, short keeper that stores for 1-2 months